flohei/FHCircleView/README.md

 FHCircleView displays just a flat circle in a configureable color.
 I needed a view like this and it took my quite some time since I'm new to Core Graphics.
 Since it's so simple and I didn't find anything that did exactly what I wanted I thought I might share it.

-FHCircleViewExample.m shows examples of how to use the FHCircleView.
+FHCircleViewExample.m shows how to use the FHCircleView.

 Feel free to use it in your own projects.